 Recommendation Implementation Lead Key Date 3.1 That Council directs administration to bring forward a report identifying possible planning policy tools that can be implemented to help ensure developers provide various multiple housing types within all new residential neighbourhoods.
-PDS To coincide with the MDP update - fourth quarter 2016 Origin : Task Force discussion, CMHC's Guide for C of a Housing Action Plan, 2010.
-Canadian Municipali ities for the Development
+PDS To coincide with the MDP update - fourth quarter 2016 Origin : Task Force discussion, CMHC's Guide for Canadian Municipalities for the Development of a Housing Action Plan, 2010.